elastic/integrations/docs/subobjects_adoption_guide.md

 ### Integrations

-In winter 2023, we started [adding support for the subobjects](https://github.com/elastic/package-spec/issues/349) mapping parameter to package-spec and Kibana.
+By the end of 2023, we started [adding support for the subobjects](https://github.com/elastic/package-spec/issues/349) mapping parameter to package-spec and Kibana.

 #### Field vs. Data Stream